What Is a Catastrophic Injury?

 Whatever the case, if you have sustained injuries serious enough to be long-term and debilitating or that caused you a deformity, you have suffered a catastrophic injury.

-For any accident that results in catastrophic injury to even one person, an injury claim and settlement can be pursued.
-With the help of a personal injury lawyer, you can legally be compensated for the wrongful and life-altering harm that has been done to you.
+Having a catastrophic injury means losing a vital part of your person, whether it's a limb, the ability to walk, or the ability to form a whole thought.
+For any accident that results in catastrophic injury to even one person, a catastrophic injury lawsuit and settlement can be pursued.
+With the help of a Houston personal injury lawyer, you can legally be compensated for the wrongful and life-altering harm that has been done to you.

-You are entitled to a settlement in this case for a number of reasons, such as:
+You are entitled to a catastrophic injury settlement for a number of reasons:

-- First of all, the more serious the injury, the greater the medical expenses.
-You may have had to undergo surgeries or go through rehabilitation, or you may require permanent use of a medical device or medication as a result of your injury.
+- First, the more serious the injury, the greater the medical expenses.
+You may have had surgeries, need rehabilitation, or you may require permanent use of a medical device or medication.

-- Finally, you may also be entitled to compensation because of the emotional damage that you suffered from the accident.
+- Finally, you may also be entitled to compensation because of the emotional damage that you suffered.